svengeance/QPdfSharp/README.md

 ### Exception Handling
 Every call to the underlying library includes a check to see if an error was returned.
 Errors forwarded from QPdf are thrown as `QPdfExceptions`, while managed code will throw typical BCL exceptions as needed.

+### Async?
+You may notice QPdfsharp does not utilize async operations (e.g. reading a file from disk in the QPdf constructor).
+The QPdf library does as little as it needs to when manipulating PDFs, and may not need the entire contents of the passed-in PDF.
+Passing in whole binary buffers to the library also necessitates a copy, which is not ideal for memory.

 ## Runtime Libraries
 QPdfSharp depends on the [QPdf.RuntimeLibraries](https://www.nuget.org/packages/QPdf.RuntimeLibraries) to distribute the appropriate QPdf binaries for your platform.
 Those interested in using these binaries without this library are free to do so.